mother-of-all-self-hosting/ansible-role-influxdb/README.md

 # InfluxDB Ansible role

+>[!WARNING]
+> This role is configured to install [InfluxDB OSS v2](https://docs.influxdata.com/influxdb/v2/).
+Though [InfluxDB 3 Core](https://docs.influxdata.com/influxdb3/core/) is open source, it is **not** a replacement for OSS v2.
+[InfluxDB 3 Enterprise](https://docs.influxdata.com/influxdb3/enterprise/) can replace OSS v2, but it is proprietary and we will not support it.

 This is an [Ansible](https://www.ansible.com/) role which installs [InfluxDB](https://www.influxdata.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: